LLNL/irep/examples/README.md

 )
 ```

-Aside from adding `cxx_prog` as an executable, which is straightforward,
+Aside from adding `cxx_prog` as an executable, which is straightforward, this
-this adds `-DIREP_LANG_C` as a definition for the exeuctable, and it adds
-IREP and lua libraries to the exe as well. `-DIREP_LANG_C` is necessary
+also adds IREP and lua libraries to the exe.
+We didn't have to do this in
-for IREP `wkt_*.h` files to be included in C programs -- it causes the
-preprocessor to translate them to proper `extern struct` declarations.
-We
-didn't have to do this in `gmake` because it was implicit in the C build
+`gmake` because it was implicit in the C build rule, but CMake is more explicit
-rule, but CMake is more explicit than `gmake` in this regard.
+than `gmake` in this regard.

 The libraries linked with `cxx_prog` are essentially the same as those
 from `gmake`.
 However, `CMake` has no portable